lazyexpert/lazysocket/README.md

 # socket-event
 WebSocket client-server communication library.

-# Why use websockets
-[WebSockets example] (http://agar.io/) Play couple minutes.
-Hint: each circle is a real time player.

-Imagine how you can create that using http/ajax/whatever...
-Very good example of websockets power.

 # About
 WebSoket technology is awesome.
 But it comes a little hard to start using it.
 Also you have some problems building big apps with websockets.